 Wondering what makes this watch tick?
 What other materials it is made of?
 And whether or not you can really use it as a diver’s watch, like Victorinox advertises it?

 You’ll find answers to all of those questions in the rest of this review.

 The Victorinox Maverick Large Features

 This is one of the more affordable variants of the Maverick watch, but not necessarily the best one.
 But if you’re not in the mood to spend more than $250 on a watch, then this is just the right model to look at.
 And that’s Amazon’s pricing – at Victorinox, you’ll have to pay twice that.
 So, bear that in mind.

 One of the first things Victorinox tells you about the features of the Maverick is that it is a “Swiss made diving watch”.
 I’ll tell you a bit later why I have some serious issues with that.
-For now, you can check out the basic specs of the Maverick 241602 right here:

 The dial of the Victorinox Maverick watch is blue on this particular model, but not in all versions of the watch.
 But apart from the color of the dial and the markings, all the other features are nearly identical.